MikalMirkas/d2-writeups/_posts/2022-08-26-kings-fall.md

 See you again in six months, maybe.

 ## Spoils Chest
 Weapons and armor that have been obtained from the raid can be purchased here.
 The first weapon purchase per week is guaranteed to have Deepsight Resonance, on an account-wide lockout.
-Subsequent purchases during the lockout have no chance, if any, to be Deepsighted.
+Subsequent purchases during the lockout have no chance to be Deepsighted, excluding Harrowed weapons.